LoyolaChicagoBooks/introcs-csharp/rst/hgteamwork.rst

 #.
 Add the Email or Email Diff service.
 These services are basically
    equivalent, but one will generate links so you can view the differences that were just pushed.
-We recomend Email Diff.
+We recommend Email Diff.

 #.
 Add the email notification address.
 You can only have one address.
    A good way to overcome this limitation is to set up a group service,